rundav5/CP255_final_project/README.md

 ![image](https://user-images.githubusercontent.com/90360629/164156943-fa086531-b907-4ca6-8b86-58fa92be92fe.png)
 *Image from: https://www.eltiempo.com/files/image_950_534/uploads/2020/03/25/5e7b553bac37b.jpeg*

-The dataset is updated every 24 hours and can be accessed through and API (as shown in the following chunks of code).
+The dataset is updated every 24 hours and can be accessed through and API.
 Something crucial for this analysis is the differentiation between the report and the infection dates.
 The Colombian dataset has the advantage that reports several dates related to each confirmed case, such as:
 - Date of report
 - Date of beginning of symptoms
 - Date of diagnosis